Weather Alert: University opens at 10 a.m. 11/16. Parking ban ends at 8:30 a.m. 11/16. Visit www.uml.edu/storm for more info.

-The University of Massachusetts Lowell School of Education began as the State Normal School, Lowell, established by an Act of Legislature and approved on June 6, 1894.
+The University of Massachusetts Lowell College of Education began as the State Normal School, Lowell, established by an Act of Legislature and approved on June 6, 1894.
 It was the tenth and last State Normal School in Massachusetts.

 The term "normal" is derived from the French.
 Napoleon called France's schools for the preparation of secondary school teachers L'Ecole Normale Superieure.
 Charles Brooks, an American education visionary who had visited Europe to study teacher preparatory programs, heard the term applied to Prussia's teacher preparatory schools.
 Brooks is credited with having introduced the term to America.
 The name implies a "model" to be copied and an "ideal" toward which to aim.

 In Lowell, the school was built at the corner of Broadway and Wilder Street, a site selected by the State Board of Education and purchased by the City.
 The school opened to pupils on October 4, 1897, while the building was still in the hands of the contractors.
 Classes met in four rooms on the Wilder Street side of the unfinished structure.
 Dedication Exercises took place on June 15, 1898, slightly over eight months after opening.
 Frank F. Coburn, a strong advocate for the location of the school in Lowell and the then current principal of Lowell High School, was appointed by the State Board of Education to be the school's first principal.
 He remained in that post until 1908.

 During that time academic foundations were laid, public relations established, and a genuine affection for and loyalty to the school and its mission were engendered in students, faculty, and the community.